TheTimmaeh/PHP-Daemon-Manager/README.md

 bash setup
 ```
 and follow the instructions.
-The setup will install all the neccessary services and it create all directories and files including a sample daemon.
+The setup will install all the neccessary services and create all directories and files including a sample daemon.
 It will also set up the checking cronjob.